yggdrasil-network/yggdrasil-network.github.io/admin.md

 Expects no additional request fields.

-Returns information about active peer sessions, sorted by IPv6 address.
+Returns one or more records containing information about active peer sessions.
+The first record typically refers to the current node.

+For each IPv6 address:
 - `bytes_sent` (`uint64`) contains the number of bytes sent to that peer
 - `bytes_recvd` (`uint64`) contains the number of bytes received from that peer
 - `port` (`uint8`) contains the local switch port number for that peer